-In keeping with the requirements of the Crimes (Administration of Sentences) Act 1999, Juvenile Justice established and maintains a Victims Register.
-Through the Victims Register, Juvenile Justice provides support and information to victims of crime as outlined in the Charter of Victims Rights.
+In keeping with the requirements of the Crimes (Administration of Sentences) Act 1999, Youth Justice established and maintains a Victims Register.
+Through the Victims Register, Youth Justice provides support and information to victims of crime as outlined in the Charter of Victims Rights.

-The Victims Register records the names and contact details of those victims who have formally requested to be registered with Juvenile Justice.
-Registered victims have the right to be kept informed of specified events as described in the Charter of Victims Rights as they relate to young offenders who were found guilty of a crime, have been sentenced by the courts and are currently in custody in a juvenile justice centre.
+The Victims Register records the names and contact details of those victims who have formally requested to be registered with Youth Justice.
+Registered victims have the right to be kept informed of specified events as described in the Charter of Victims Rights as they relate to young offenders who were found guilty of a crime, have been sentenced by the courts and are currently in custody in a Youth Justice centre.

 Registered victims of young offenders who have committed a